ozten/TLD.js/README.md

 # TLD.js
-**Update:** Closing signing for now, we need to work through the two blocker issues, before this could move forward as a kickstarter or other strategy.
+**Update:** Closing signing for now, we need to work through the two blocker issues, before this could move forward as a kickstarter or by other means of funding.

 **Note:** This kick-starter hasn't been submitted yet.
 Please read and help solve open bugs.